-If you’ve bought one for $29 or a pack of four AirTags for $99 but it stopped updating its location even after you’ve set it up, then this article might do some help.
-There are a number of reasons why an Airtag might fail to report its location and if you are having an issue connecting your Airtag and updating the location, keep reading this article to know why this happens and what you can do to fix the problem.
+If you’ve bought one for $29 or a pack of four AirTags for $99 but it stopped updating its location even after you’ve set it up on your iPhone, then this article might do some help.
+There are a number of reasons why an AirTag might fail to report its location and if you are having an issue connecting your AirTag and updating the location, keep reading this article to know why this happens and what you can do to fix the problem.

 Typically an AirTag should update its location whenever your iPad or iPhone is nearby.
 However, AirTag not updating its location issue can occur if your Bluetooth or WiFi connection is glitching, you may be using a managed Apple ID or the Find My service is switched off.
 Either way, you might have difficulty updating the AirTag location.
 The best way to go about fixing this is to register the AirTag to your personal ID, enable the Find My app, switch on location services or reset Airtag if no other solution works.

 Let’s see them in action!